paddyw11/find-a-gardener/README.md

 The users of the website will be able to find gardeners in their area and find more information about them.

-The other user of the website will be the gardener themselves who can create a profile to login to and can add, update or delete their information profile.
+The other user of the website will be the gardener themselves who can create a profile to log in to and can add, update or delete their information profile.

 ### Live project